-- The District-Wide School Safety Plan is directly linked to the individual Building Level School Emergency Response Plan for each of the school buildings.
-Protocols reflected in the District-Wide School Safety Plan will guide the development and implementation of the individual Building Level School Emergency Response Plan. - The District-Wide School Safety Plan includes the designation of the school Superintendent or school Superintendent's designee, as the district's Chief Emergency Officer, who is responsible for coordinating communication between staff and law enforcement and first responders and for ensuring staff understanding of the District-Wide School Safety Plan.
-The Chief Emergency Officer shall also be responsible for ensuring completion and yearly update of the Building Level School Emergency Response Plan. - In the event of an emergency or violent incident, the initial response to all emergencies at an individual school will be by that school's Building Principal or Designee. - With authorization from the Building Principal or Designee and or the Superintendent of Schools, local emergency response personnel (fire/police/EMS) shall be notified.
-If deemed necessary by the Building Principal or Designee and or the Superintendent of Schools, activation of the Building Level Emergency Response Team shall take place. - Additional local/county/state resources could supplement the district efforts through existing protocols or emergency response actions, including post incident response, may be supplemented by county and state resources through existing protocols.
+The District-Wide School Safety Plan is directly linked to the individual Building Level Emergency Response Plan for each of the school buildings.
+Protocols reflected in the District-Wide School Safety Plan will guide the development and implementation of the individual Building Level Emergency Response Plan.

+The District-Wide School Safety Plan includes the designation of the school Superintendent or school Superintendent's designee, as the school district's Chief Emergency Officer, who is responsible for coordinating communication between school staff, law enforcement and other first responders.

+- The Chief Emergency Officer will ensure that the district-wide school safety team shall complete and update annually and as necessary the district-wide and building level emergency plans as designated by the commissioner. - The Chief Emergency Officer shall ensure staff understanding of the district-wide school safety plan. - The Chief Emergency Officer shall assist in the selection of security related technology and development of procedure for the use of each technology. - The Chief Emergency Officer shall coordinate appropriate safety, security and emergency training for district and school staff, including required training in the emergency response plan. - The Chief Emergency Officer shall ensure that the required evacuation and lockdown drills in all district buildings are completed as required by Education Law 807. - In the event of an emergency or violent incident, the initial response to all emergencies at an individual school will be by that school's Building Principal or Designee.

+With authorization from the Building Principal or Designee and or the Superintendent of Schools, local emergency response personnel (fire/police/EMS) shall be notified.
+If deemed necessary by the Building Principal or Designee and or the Superintendent of Schools, activation of the Building Level Emergency Response Team shall take place.

+Additional local/county/state resources could supplement the district efforts through existing protocols or emergency response actions, including post incident response, may be supplemented by county and state resources through existing protocols.